-Most of the car services at the airport offer accessible transportation.
-As well, NEED-A-LIFT Transportation Services provides wheelchair accessible bus and taxi service to Metro and surrounding areas.
-Please book ahead (24 hours notice is appreciated).
-Reservations may be made by clicking here to complete the online request form or by calling 902-222-LIFT (5438).
+NEED-A-LIFT Transportation Services provides wheelchair accessible bus and taxi service to Metro and surrounding areas.
+Reservations require 24 hours’ notice and may be made by clicking here or by calling (902)-222-LIFT (5438).

 Passengers interested in renting vehicles with accessible services/features should contact the rental car company directly for information.

 - The terminal building has four slow moving revolving doors – two in the check-in area and two in the arrivals area.

 - All doors are equipped with automatic push bars.

 - All ground transportation agencies have lowered check-in counters.

 - The terminal building has an accessible “Ask Me” Kiosk, which includes flight information, maps, etc.

 - All ATMs are equipped with tactile markers.

 - Accessible shuttle transportation to and from the terminal building to the parking lot is available.

 - Passengers requiring an escort to provide special assistance through secured areas to boarding gates/areas must contact their airline directly to request a temporary boarding pass.